yegor256/blog/_drafts/notation.md

   - indentation in c++
 ---

+Here is the rule of the notation I'm using in Java code:
-Here is the rule: **a bracket should either start/end a line or be paired on the same line**.
-The rule universally applies to any programming language (incl.
+**a bracket should either start/end a line or be paired on the same line**.

+The notation universally applies to any programming language (incl.
-Java, Ruby, Python, C++, PHP) where brackets are used for method/function calls.
+Java, Ruby, Python, C++, PHP, etc.) where brackets are used for method/function calls.

-Here is how your code will look, if you follow the principle:
+Here is how your code will look, if you follow this "Paired Brackets" notation:

 {% highlight java linenos=table %}
 new Foo( // ends the line